zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 So, in order to have Ruby call our extension C code when Ruby objects are created or destroyed, we use `rb_tracepoint_new(RUBY_INTERNAL_EVENT_NEWOBJ, ...)` and `rb_tracepoint_new(RUBY_INTERNAL_EVENT_FREEOBJ, ...)`.

-## Ruby backtrace collection
+## Ruby backtrace collection (backtracie)

 Inside our newobj tracepoint handler, we want to collect a backtrace of what current Ruby code caused this object to be allocated.
 The `objspace` gem from the previous extension does something _like_ this; the [`#allocation_sourcefile`](https://ruby-doc.org/stdlib-3.1.0/libdoc/objspace/rdoc/ObjectSpace.html#method-c-allocation_sourcefile) & [`#allocation_sourceline`](https://ruby-doc.org/stdlib-3.1.0/libdoc/objspace/rdoc/ObjectSpace.html#method-c-allocation_sourceline) methods it provides gives the file and line number that caused an allocation to happen.
 This is implemented by calling the `rb_tracearg_path` & `rb_tracearg_lineno` methods [inside the tracepoint](https://github.com/ruby/ruby/blob/v3_1_2/ext/objspace/object_tracing.c#L79).

 However, we want to do better than this; the single Ruby file & line number might usefully identify some codepaths, but very often that will simply point to some piece of shared code called from many different places; that's not enough to tell you what your application was doing to cause the allocation.
 This is why we want a full backtrace instead; the complete sequence of calls that lead to a particular allocation happening.

-To get a backtrace of the Ruby code from our tracepoint handler, we have a few options.

-### `Thread#backtrace_locations`

-In Ruby code, it's possible to get a backtrace by calling [`Thread.current.backtrace_locations`](https://ruby-doc.org/core-3.1.0/Thread.html#method-i-backtrace_locations).
+In Ruby, it's possible to get a backtrace by calling [`Thread.current.backtrace_locations`](https://ruby-doc.org/core-3.1.0/Thread.html#method-i-backtrace_locations).
 This returns an array of [`Thread::Backtrace::Location`](https://ruby-doc.org/core-3.1.0/Thread/Backtrace/Location.html) structures, which gives us goodies like the filename, line number, and method name.
 This is exactly the information we're after to put in our profile!

-Unfortunately, it's tremendously, tremendously slow.
-This allocates a whole bunch of Ruby objects to hold the various parts of the backtrace, and each of those must call _back into_ our newobj tracepoint.
-At a 100% sampling rate, this would never terminate; at even very low sampling rates (e.g. 1% or so) it still seems to add a lot of overhead.
-There's a benchmark script in the repo to demonstrate how slow this is - see the end of this section for some benchmark results!

-### `rb_make_backtrace()`

-Ruby has a function [`rb_make_backtrace`](https://github.com/ruby/ruby/blob/v3_1_2/include/ruby/internal/intern/vm.h#L431) exported in the C API which returns a Ruby array of Ruby strings of the form `"file:lineno:in 'method'"`.
-This is not ideal for our purposes, because it means we have to do string manipulation/integer parsing to split that up.
-More importantly, however, its implemented internally in an identical way to `Thread#backtrace_locations`, so it's just as slow.

-### `rb_profile_frames()`

-I didn't actually find [`rb_profile_frames`](https://github.com/ruby/ruby/blob/v3_1_2/include/ruby/debug.h#L51) when doing the initial implementation of this gem (I believe the doc comment there is actually new, although the function goes back to at least 2.6).
-It actually looks promising, and I'm going to try it out at some point.

-### Manually walking CFP frames

-If we want to avoid allocating Ruby objects, it seemed the best way to parse its data structures in C code rather than using any of the provided APIs which deal in VALUE's (the C type representing Ruby objects).
-I implemented this by more-or-less copying wholesale the implementation of [`backtrace_each()`](https://github.com/ruby/ruby/blob/v3_1_2/vm_backtrace.c#L855) out of the Ruby source code.
-In order to make this actually compile, we need definitions from some internal Ruby headers (specifically, the layout of the `rb_control_frame_t` structure, and the implementation of the `RUBY_VM_*_CONTROL_FRAME` family of macros, plus a few others).
-These definitions are of course normally inaccessible to C extensions, but in our case are provided by the `debase-ruby_core_source` gem.

-The resulting code (`mpp_rb_backtrace_capture` in [`backtrace.c`](ext/ruby_memprofiler_pprof/backtrace.c)) walks Ruby's internal control frame structure directly from C, producing a structure used inside the extension as an internal representation of a backtrace.
+Unfortunately, it's tremendously, tremendously slow - mostly because it must allocate a whole bunch of Ruby strings to hold various parts of the backtrace.
+Furthermore, most allocations in Ruby are freed soon after, and most likely before `#flush` is called to emit a pprof profile.
+So, we go to all this effort to stringify a backtrace, only to throw it out without it ever appearing in a profile.

+To solve these problems, we instead generate backtraces using the [Backtracie gem](https://github.com/ivoanjo/backtracie/).

+Backtracie collects backtraces in two stages.
+First, it constructs a [`raw_location`](https://github.com/ivoanjo/backtracie/blob/5cb1db0f09829166460e5a2851f000c87d158ffa/ext/backtracie_native_extension/ruby_shards.h#L117) struct capturing the nescessary data (e.g. iseq (instruction sequence) or cme (callable method entry) pointers, and self objects).
+This is done by directly reaching into VM private data structures - either also using `debase-ruby_core_source`, or with the MJIT private header, depending on the Ruby version.
+Then, it converts this raw data into a string backtrace representation in a seprate step.

+One of the main motivations for the Backtracie project is to produce backtraces with much richer data than using Ruby's standard backtrace APIs (for example, including class names).
+This is good for ruby_memprofiler_pprof, but on its own, this wouldn't solve our performance problems.

+We have (temporarily!) [forked Backtracie](https://github.com/KJTsanaktsidis/backtracie/tree/ktsanaktsidis/c_public_v2) to give it a C API which allows separating those two stages.
+In the `newobj` tracepoint handler, we do the "capturing" step, and keep only the `raw_location` structures around in the live sample map.
+Then, when producing the pprof profile during `#flush`, we do the second "stringifying" step.
+In this way, we only have to pay this cost for allocations which _actually_ live long enough to make it into a profile.

+Our intention is to get that kind of API separation between collection/stringifying merged into Backtracie.

 ### Benchmarks

-To measure the performance of these backtrace capturing methods, there's a benchmark in [`scripts/benchmark.rb`](scripts/benchmark.rb).
-I also added a method to the profiler, `RubyMemprofilerPprof::Collector#bt_method=`, which can be used to select a backtrace generation implementation.
-On my laptop, the results of the benchmark are:
+There's still a pretty significance performance overhead, but I'm working on it!

 ```
 $ bundle exec ruby script/benchmark.rb
                                            user     system      total        real
-no profiling (1)                                    19.554166   0.455122  20.009288 ( 20.131883)
+no profiling (1)                      15.844936   0.469273  16.314209 ( 16.337021)
-no profiling (2)                                    18.334558   0.433204  18.767762 ( 18.834532)
+no profiling (2)                      14.966771   0.034934  15.001705 ( 15.020942)
+with profiling (1%, no flush)         15.971306   0.477258  16.448564 ( 16.471195)
+with reporting (1%, with flush)       17.402173   0.029948  17.432121 ( 17.454925)
-with profiling (10%, CFP walking)                   20.376882   0.537873  20.914755 ( 21.503034)
+with profiling (10%, no flush)        23.168302   0.289576  23.457878 ( 23.487329)
-with reporting (10%, CFP walking)                   19.846640   0.498443  20.345083 ( 20.430364)
+with reporting (10%, with flush)      48.194583   0.042943  48.237526 ( 48.290087)
-with profiling (10%, Thread#backtrace_location)     35.042741   0.498857  35.541598 ( 35.817300)
+with profiling (100%, no flush)       24.493680   0.329478  24.823158 ( 24.856144)
+with reporting (100%, with flush)     95.083065   0.099887  95.182952 ( 95.286911)
 ```

-The CFP walking method adds minimal overhead to the benchmark execution (around 5% tops, depending on what you compare), whereas the `Thread#backtrace_location`-based method adds almost 75% to the execution time.

-Thus, the CFP-walking with `debase-ruby_core_source` headers is the default backtrace generation method in use.

 ## Keeping track of object liveness

+TODO - this is actually wrong; fix.

 In theory, what we need to do to generate profiles of retained, unfreed objects is fairly simple; when our newobj tracepoint hook is called, add the object into a hashmap (keyed by its VALUE), and when the freeobj hook is called, remove that VALUE from the hashmap.
 Unfortunately, it's not _quite_ that simple.